 Skip to main content

-Few things play a larger role in continued senior health than vaccinations, yet many seniors still go without important immunizations every year.
-Influenza, or the flu, alone is responsible for 30,000 senior deaths and hundreds of thousands of senior hospital deaths annually.
-Pneumonia causes between 350,000 and 620,000 hospitalizations in the 65+ age bracket every single year, which most of the cases coming in Fall and Winter.
-Alarmingly, 90% of the deaths associated with these two illnesses occur in those over the age of 65.
+Few things play a larger role in maintaining senior health than vaccinations; yet, many seniors still go without important immunizations every year.
+Influenza, or the flu, alone is responsible for over 30,000 mortality events and hundreds of thousands of senior hospitalizations annually.
+Pneumonia causes between 350,000 and 620,000 hospitalizations in the 65+ age bracket every single year, with most cases occurring in fall and winter.
+Alarmingly, the vast majority of flu and pneumonia-related complications affect those over age 65.

-Whether you are at an assisted living facility in Seattle, living on your own in San Francisco, or doing live-in care in Orlando.
-Fall weather brings Fall stuffy noses, colds, and fevers every year without fail.
-Between the months of September and February seniors are far more likely to contract everything from the flu, to shingles, to meningitis and pneumonia.
-That’s why Immunization Awareness Month was created and August was chosen as the annual reminder date.
+Whether you are at an assisted living facility in Seattle, living on your own in San Francisco, or doing live-in care in Orlando, fall weather brings fall stuffy noses, colds, and fevers every year without fail.
+Between September and February, seniors are far more likely to contract everything from the flu, to COVID-19 to shingles, RSV, meningitis, and pneumonia.
+That’s why Immunization Awareness Month was created, and August was chosen as the annual reminder date.

-Seniors typically account for the lion’s share of contracted preventable diseases, primarily because they are the most at risk population for illnesses that attack weak immune systems.
-However, CDC data shows that only 66.7% or 2/3rd of seniors are immunized against the flu, and only 60.6% are immunized against pneumonia.
+Seniors typically account for the lion’s share of contracted preventable diseases, primarily because they are the most at-risk population for illnesses that target weakened immune systems.
+Yet, CDC data from 2024 still shows only about 66.7% — or two-thirds — of seniors are immunized against the flu, and only around 60.6% are vaccinated against pneumonia.

-The importance of preventative medicine can’t be stressed enough, especially in relation to common illnesses that affect seniors.
-Avoiding illnesses that are entirely preventable can extend seniors longevity well into their golden years, health intact.
-Your doctor will be more than happy to point you in the right direction for your specific health circumstances.
+The importance of preventative medicine can’t be stressed enough, especially when it comes to common, high-risk illnesses that affect seniors.
+Avoiding entirely preventable illnesses can extend seniors’ longevity well into their golden years, with their health intact.
+Your doctor can help you decide which vaccines are right for your unique health needs and conditions.

 Important Vaccines for Seniors